View the Long-Term Recovery Plan

 • You faced disaster-related unemployment that resulted in the loss of your home.

 If you are not sure if you are eligible for HIHP, you are still encouraged to apply.
-Please refer to the Program FAQs below for more information on program requirements and how to apply.

 These are two designs of prefabricated homes that the state Department of Human Services will be using for its temporary group housing in Lahaina.
 (Courtesy: Department of Human Services)